 The word “organic” doesn’t always guarantee that your skincare products are 100% toxin-free.
 After digging into some of the biggest “natural” beauty brands, we found that many have cut corners and exploited loopholes.

 We’ve found that standard lotions, oils, and shampoos contain 2 big sneaky intruders:

-Parabens are an extremely common preservative that has been shown to disrupt estrogen production and has also been detected in malignant tumors.
+Parabens are an extremely common preservative that have been shown to disrupt estrogen production and have also been detected in malignant tumors.
 These chemicals are abundantly found in deodorants, shampoos, toothpaste, body washes, makeup, and other cosmetic products.